frconor-ebook/meditations/_posts/2025-09-09-self-love-the-enemy.md

 "And you cannot understand why divine love should react in this way, as by all human standards it seems unreasonable.
 After divine love has kept you for some time thus in the grip of despair, producing a revulsion against all that you formerly loved, suddenly it reveals its own glory.

-"As soon as the soul, naked and forlorn, beholds this, it throws itself without reserve into the arms of God."
+"As soon as the soul, naked and forlorn, beholds this, it throws itself without reserve into the arms of God" (Catherine of Genoa, *Dialogue*).

 That battle with our self-love is worthwhile.
 You have to go at it in all sorts of ways.